nuthanm/efcore_and_dotnet_qna/exceptions.md

-# Questions on how do we fix the exceptions while debugging or even from production
+# You can find exceptions and answers on how to fix.

 **Exception 1: Type of Exception: Resource**
 ```